 Studies have shown that people who are intrinsically motivated (driven by their own internal desires) tend to be more creative and productive than those who are externally driven.
 They also tend to be happier and less stressed out.

 When thinking of business ideas and products, if you can tap into your customer’s intrinsic motivations and give them a sense of autonomy and self-determination, you may see better results from your marketing efforts.
-Or when creating your own travel plans and next steps in your life, it can help to make decisions that align with your own intrinsic goals.

 Have you analyzed your goals and motivations using the framework we outlined in the post?
 Leave us a comment below and let us know how it went!